-- Powered by wind, solar thermal energy, photovoltaic cells and panels, biodiesel, crops and untreated and unadulterated organic waste biomass, tree waste, and hydropower that does not involve new construction or significant expansion of hydropower dams; - Interconnected at the distribution system level of either an electric utility, alternative retail electric supplier, municipal utility, or a rural electric cooperative; - Located on the customer side of the customer's electric meter and is primarily used to offset that customer's electricity load; and is - Limited in nameplate capacity to no more than 2,000 kW.37
+- Powered by wind, solar thermal energy, photovoltaic cells and panels, biodiesel, crops and untreated and unadulterated organic waste biomass, tree waste, and hydropower that does not involve new construction or significant expansion of hydropower dams; - Interconnected at the distribution system level of either an electric utility, alternative retail electric supplier, municipal utility, or a rural electric cooperative; - Located on the customer side of the customer's electric meter and is primarily used to offset that customer's electricity load; and is - Limited in nameplate capacity to no more than 2,000 kW.42

-To the extent available, half of the renewable energy resources procured from distributed renewable energy generation shall come from devices of less than 25 kW in nameplate capacity.38
+To the extent available, half of the renewable energy resources procured from distributed renewable energy generation shall come from devices of less than 25 kW in nameplate capacity.43

-In the Commission proceeding to approve the 2012 Electricity Procurement Plan, the Illinois Power Agency committed to holding workshops in the spring of 2012 to assist with the development of a future distributed generation renewable resource procurement (at that time, no such procurement was planned).39 The IPA held workshops in 2012 on February 24th and Aril 2nd.
+In the Commission proceeding to approve the 2012 Electricity Procurement Plan, the Illinois Power Agency committed to holding workshops in the spring of 2012 to assist with the development of a future distributed generation renewable resource procurement (at that time, no such procurement was planned).44 The IPA held workshops in 2012 on February 24th and Aril 2nd.
 This year, the IPA also held a workshop on June 12th.
 In the workshops, the IPA discussed best practices for meeting the obligations of the distributed generation portfolio requirement with stakeholders.
-Meeting materials are available on the IPA website.40
+Meeting materials are available on the IPA website.45

-Public Act 98-0672, signed into law with an effective date of June 30, 2014, creates new subsection 1-56(i) of the IPA Act requiring the Illinois Power Agency to conduct a supplemental procurement of renewable energy credits from solar photovoltaics ("SRECs") using up to \$30 million from the Renewable Energy Resources Fund.41 That procurement is referred to here as the "supplemental PV procurement."
+Public Act 98-0672, signed into law with an effective date of June 30, 2014, creates new subsection 1-56(i) of the IPA Act requiring the Illinois Power Agency to conduct a supplemental procurement of renewable energy credits from solar photovoltaics ("SRECs") using up to \$30 million from the Renewable Energy Resources Fund.46 That procurement is referred to here as the "supplemental PV procurement."

-Under new subsection 1-56(i), the IPA has 90 days from the effective date of the Act to develop a plan for the procurement of SRECs from photovoltaic systems - including contracts of at least 5 years in length from distributed generation systems.42 The law provides that, to the extent available, at least half of the distributed generation SRECs must come from systems of less than 25 kW of nameplate capacity.43
+Under new subsection 1-56(i), the IPA has 90 days from the effective date of the Act to develop a plan for the procurement of SRECs from photovoltaic systems - including contracts of at least 5 years in length from distributed generation systems.47 The law provides that, to the extent available, at least half of the distributed generation SRECs must come from systems of less than 25 kW of nameplate capacity.48

 A public workshop was held on August 7, 2014 to receive feedback from interested stakeholders and to address issues and challenges associated with a successful supplemental PV procurement.
 The Agency's draft supplemental PV procurement plan will be posted for public comment on September 29, 2014, with comments due to be received by October 14, 2014.
-A revised plan will then be filed with the Illinois Commerce Commission on or before October 28, 2014, with the Commission then having 90 days for review and approval.44
+A revised plan will then be filed with the Illinois Commerce Commission on or before October 28, 2014, with the Commission then having 90 days for review and approval.49 The Commission issued its Order approving the IPA's Supplemental Procurement Plan on January 21, 2015.50